 BLS context: useful, but not an A+ outcome

 The BLS data is occupation context, not certification-outcome evidence.
-RoleMath's Help Desk Technician and IT Support Specialist packets use BLS OEWS May 2025 national context for Computer User Support Specialists: 717,190 employment and a 61,860 USD national median annual wage.
+RoleMath's Help Desk Technician and IT Support Specialist samples use BLS OEWS May 2025 national context for Computer User Support Specialists: 717,190 employment and a 61,860 USD national median annual wage.
 The BLS Employment Projections context shows -3.7 percent projected employment change for 2024-2034 with 40.8 thousand annual openings.

 That combination needs careful interpretation.
 A negative projected employment-change figure does not mean nobody hires support workers.
 Annual openings do not mean A+ creates access to those openings.
 The wage figure does not mean A+ pays 61,860 USD.
 It means the occupation family has measurable pay and outlook data, and the learner should connect the credential to actual support tasks, local employers, and adjacent routes such as networking, cloud support, and security operations.